-While nutritional labeling is voluntary in Japan, MHLW requires food manufacturers that provide nutritional information on a label to follow MHLW nutritional labeling guidelines.
+While nutritional labeling is voluntary in Japan, MHLW requires food manufacturers to provide nutritional information on the label under MHLW nutritional labeling guidelines.
 Nutritional labeling must be in Japanese, thus the U.S. nutritional fact panel is not acceptable.
-If a company includes information about even one part of the nutrition information (e.g., vitamin content), then all five major nutritional facts about the food must be included.
+If a company includes any nutritional information (e.g., vitamin content), then all five major nutritional facts about the food must be included.
 These 5 items are 1) calories (kilo calories); 2) protein (grams); 3) fat (grams); 4) sugar or carbohydrate (gram); 5) sodium (milligrams or grams in cases above 1,000 mg) plus; 6) other components to be labeled, in this order.
-The content of each component is to be shown using the unit in the parenthesis per unit of food (e.g., 100 g, 100 ml, 1 serving, 1 package, etc.).
-The label must use a font size of at least 8-point, except for the cases in which the labeling area is less than 30 cm2.
+The content of each component per unit of food must be provided (e.g., 100 g, 100 ml, 1 serving, 1 package, etc.).
+The label must use a font size of at least 8-point, unless total labeling area is less than 30 cm2.

-In addition, MHLW regulates certain health-related claims and components.
-For dietary fiber, protein, calcium, iron, Vitamin A, Vitamin B1, Vitamin B2, niacin, Vitamin C and Vitamin D, health-related claims such as "rich in" or "containing" must meet MHLW's minimum content level standards.
-In order for claims such as "less" or "no" nutritional components such as calories, fat, saturated fatty acid, sugar and sodium, the content of the components must be lower than MHLW's maximum content level standards.
-For example, when a "no sodium" or "low or less sodium" claim is made, the sodium content must be lower than 5 mg and 120 mg per 100 g of food, respectively and when a "no fat" or "low or less fat" claim is made, the fat content must be lower than 0.5 g and 3 g per 100g of food, respectively.

-Foods for specified health uses (FOSHU) are those to which a "functional" ingredient has been added for a specific health effect.
-To indicate a specific health effect (e.g., "reduces cholesterol") MHLW must review and approve the health claim under the Health Promoting Law.
-Foods approved by MHLW are foods which have been designated to maintain and promote good health, including foods that improve gastro-intestinal conditions, foods for those with high cholesterol, foods for those with high blood pressure, foods related to mineral absorption, non-carcinogenic foods, and foods for those concerned about their blood sugar level.

-Overseas applicants for FOSHU may consult with the Office of Newly Developed Foods, Department of Food Safety, MHLW, and submit an application.
-The National Nutrition Institute then tests the product on its claims and a nutrition expert committee of MHLW reviews the results.
-Once the approval is granted, MHLW notifies the overseas applicant.
+- For dietary fiber, protein, calcium, iron, Vitamin A, Vitamin B1, Vitamin B2, niacin, Vitamin C and Vitamin D, health-related claims such as "rich in" or "containing" must meet MHLW's minimum content level standards.
+Claims that include the terms "less" or "no" in regards to calories, fat, saturated fatty acid, sugar or sodium, must meet MHLW's maximum content standards.
+For example, when a "no sodium" or "low or less sodium" claim is made, the sodium content must be lower than 5 mg and 120 mg per 100 g of food respectively and when a "no fat" or "low or less fat" claim is made, the fat content must be lower than 0.5 g and 3 g per 100g of food, respectively. - Claims of specific health effects (e.g., "reduces cholesterol") must be reviewed and approved by MHLW under the Health Promoting Law.
+Some examples are foods intended to maintain and promote good health, improve gastro-intestinal conditions, aid in the reduction of high cholesterol, contribute to lower blood pressure, and aid mineral absorption - The National Nutrition Institute tests product claims and a MHLW committee of nutrition experts will review the results.
+Once the approval is granted, MHLW will notify the overseas applicant.